JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Converts the linear-format math in a range to a built-up form, or modifies the current built-up form.

 ```
-FUNCTION CTextRange2.BuildUpMath (BYVAL Flags AS LONG) AS HRESULT
+FUNCTION BuildUpMath (BYVAL Flags AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->BuildUpMath(m_pTextRange2, Flags))
    RETURN m_Result
 END FUNCTION